Calhoun rallies Angels past Rangers 3-2 to snap 5-game skid

 ANAHEIM, Calif.
+(AP) — Jared Walsh has seemingly done it all in his short major league career.
+The rookie has hit and pitched, and now added his first RBI and game-ending hit to his accomplishments.

+Walsh’s pinch-single to left field in the ninth inning landed between two Rangers to score Kole Calhoun as the Los Angeles Angels rallied for a 3-2 win over the Texas Rangers.

-(AP) — Kole Calhoun drove in the tying run in the ninth inning with an RBI double and then score the winner on pinch-hitter Jared Walsh’s single to left field as the Los Angeles Angels rallied for a 3-2 win over the Texas Rangers on Saturday night.
+Calhoun drove in the tying run earlier in the inning with an RBI double and then scored the winner on Walsh’s hit.

+“It’s fun.
+I get to play baseball every day,” said Walsh, who was engulfed by teammates in an emotional on-field celebration.
+“It’s the stuff you dream about as a little kid and here we are with an awesome group of guys that have been grinding it out the last few days.
+I couldn’t be more happy.”

+Walsh only has 10 at-bats, but the 25-year-old is making the most of them.
+The two-way player even pitched in a lopsided game earlier this week.
+Nothing could compare to this clutch hit and that ball, which was authenticated, will hold a special place in his collection, he said.

+“That was awesome,” Walsh said.
+“I hadn’t gotten to play in a few days, so any way I can contribute, I’m really happy with.
+Luckily, I got the knock when my name was called.”

-Rangers left fielder Hunter Pence wasn’t able to make the play on Walsh’s hit off Shawn Kelley (3-1) and the ball dropped, allowing Calhoun to score and give the Angels a wild victory in which they led most of the way and snapped a five-game losing streak.
+Neither Rangers left fielder Hunter Pence nor shortstop Elvis Andrus were able to make the play on Walsh’s hit off Shawn Kelley (3-1) and the ball dropped, allowing Calhoun to score and give the Angels a wild victory in which they led most of the way and snapped a five-game losing streak.

+“That’s a play (Andrus will) tell you he should make,” Rangers manager Chris Woodward said.
+“He is one of the best in the league at going back on balls.
+It’s obviously a tough play if he didn’t make it.”

 Calhoun, who finished 3 for 3 with two RBIs and two runs scored, also homered in the third inning to give Los Angeles a 1-0 lead that they held until the ninth.

-Ronald Guzman doubled to deep center field to score pinch-runner Danny Santana to tie it with one out.
+Ronald Guzman doubled to deep center field to score pinch-runner Danny Santana to tie it with one out in the ninth.
 Rougned Odor, given a rare start off, then had a pinch-single to right field off Hansel Robles (2-0) to drive in Guzman with the go-ahead run.

 It was the first time Robles allowed a run at Angel Stadium this season.

-However, Calhoun tied it back up in the bottom of the inning to drive in Luis Rengifo, and then scored the winner to end Texas’ five-game win streak.
+Calhoun tied it back up in the bottom of the inning to drive in Luis Rengifo, who ran through a stop sign by Angels third base coach Mike Gallego and dove headfirst safely at home.
+Calhoun then scored the winner to end Texas’ five-game win streak.

+“I saw (the sign) but after I touched third base, I saw it after,” Rengifo said with a smile.
+“I can’t stop.”

 Mike Minor had another solid outing, allowing just one run and five hits in six innings but didn’t figure into the decision.
 He struck out five and walked two.
 Calhoun’s 10th homer of the season was the first hit Minor allowed after retiring the first six batters.

 Tyler Skaggs pitched well and was in line to get the win until Robles blew the save opportunity.
-Skaggs allowed just three hits in 5 2/3 shutout innings and struck out seven using 93 pitches and worked to get ahead of hitters with first-pitch strikes.
-During one stretch, he struck out four consecutive batters.
+Skaggs allowed just three hits in 5 2/3 shutout innings and struck out seven using 93 pitches.

+“That’s all we’ve been working on, just being aggressive early in the count,” Skaggs said.
+“Just continue to pound the strike zone.
+That’s going to help me out a lot.”

-Elvis Andrus, just reinstated from the injured list Saturday, reached base four times, picking up where he left off.
+Andrus, just reinstated from the injured list Saturday, reached base four times, picking up where he left off.
 He was 2 for 3 with two singles, a walk and reached on an error.

-The Angels loaded the bases with no outs in the fifth inning, but Dustin Garneau hit into a double play, started by Minor throwing home to get the first out.
-Minor walked David Fletcher to load the bases again, this time for Mike Trout, who flew out to right field to end the inning.

-In the sixth inning, Skaggs allowed a lead off single to Andrus, then got the next two batters out.
-He hit Joey Gallo was replaced by Ty Buttrey, who walked Logan Forsythe on four pitches to load the bases.
-Asdrubal Cabrera then hit a fly ball to shortstop to end the inning.

 SHO THEM